 6. Thank a Police Officer today (hopefully NOT while you are getting a ticket!)

-8. Donate household items to Spreading Joy to pass along to others in need.
+8. Donate household items to Spreading Joy or other Ministries to pass along to others in need.

-9. Hold a yard sale and donate half of the proceeds.
+9. Hold a yard sale and donate half of the proceeds to a Charity in need.

 10. Taking the 30 day challenge?
 Tell me about it here.